jeanevenx/DoctorCare/README.md

 # DoctorCare Landing Page

-Welcome to the README for the DoctorCare landing page.
-This landing page is designed to provide a simple and effective introduction to DoctorCare's medical services.
-The HTML code provided is the foundation of the landing page, showcasing key sections such as navigation, home, services, about, contact, and footer.
+Welcome to the DoctorCare landing page README.

 ## Table of Contents